itsmoagain/Situated_Insight/strategic-doc/idea-design-foundations.md

 This project centers local knowledge and practice as foundational to climate insight.
 It assumes that distributed, steward-owned data can inform more equitable climate policy.

+### Working principles for design decisions that shape how tools are built, how data flows, and how value is returned:

+__Feeding Land Stewards First__
+Any system that depends on land stewards must return value — first and foremost — to them.
+Whether it’s funding, feedback, or visibility, contributors should benefit from the value stream they're creating.

+__Participation as The Value Asset__
+If someone logs practices consistently, engages in peer review, and enriches their data with local context, that is valuable contirbution that should be supported and incentivized.
+Trust is built through reciprocal contribution, not gatekeeping.

+__Node Ownership__
+Each DAO — whether a cooperative, bioregional group, or producer alliance — governs its own data, validation process, and funding flows.
+Sharing is opt-in, transparent, and consent-based.

+__Composability Through Cooperation__
+Tools are modular and adaptable.
+A co-op can use mobile apps or paper forms.
+A region can change how it validates or visualizes data.
+The system grows stronger through difference, not sameness.

+__Enrich > Extract__
+Too often, producers are asked to give up data for someone else’s benefit.
+Here, that data is layered with insight, climate context, or access to funding — and always returned to the contributor in usable form.

 ## Theory of Change

 We believe that when land stewards log their practices and receive real-time climate enrichment,